Mohammad4844/Cosc211-Exc-13.7/README.md

 <br>
 <br>
 <br>
 Edit (7/4):- I forgot to credit this earlier.
 The idea on how to test System.out was taken from a Stack Overflow answer by user 'dfa'.
-Heres a [link](https://stackoverflow.com/questions/1119385/junit-test-for-system-out-println) to the Stack Overflow post.
+Here's a [link](https://stackoverflow.com/questions/1119385/junit-test-for-system-out-println) to the Stack Overflow post.